fscpscollaborative/fscps.tools/docs/Get-FSCPSADOTestCasesBySuite.md

 ## DESCRIPTION
 This function constructs a URL to access the test cases within a specific test suite in Azure DevOps.
-It sends a GET request to the Azure DevOps API and retrieves the count of test cases in the specified test suite.
+It sends a GET request to the Azure DevOps API and retrieves the test cases in the specified test suite.
-The function returns the count of test cases.
+The function returns the test cases.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
 $testSuiteId = 5261
+$testPlanId = 6
 $project = "MyProject"
 $organization = "https://dev.azure.com/dev-inc"
-$bearerToken = "your_access_token"
+$token = "Bearer your_access_token"
 ```

-$testCaseCount = Get-FSCPSADOTestCasesBySuite -TestSuiteId $testSuiteId -Project $project -Organization $organization -BearerToken $bearerToken
+$testCases = Get-FSCPSADOTestCasesBySuite -TestSuiteId $testSuiteId -TestPlanId $testPlanId -Project $project -Organization $organization -BearerToken $token
-Write-Output $testCaseCount
+Write-Output $testCases

 ## PARAMETERS